 Carnaval San Francisco is a large, two-day celebration in the colorful Mission District.
-This year's event is on Memorial Day Weekend, Saturday, May 24 and Sunday, 25, 2014.
+This year's event is on Memorial Day Weekend, May 27 - 28, 2023.

-During the parade, you will have the chance to see more than 30 music and dance groups.
+During the parade, you will have the chance to see more than 60 music and dance groups.
 Each one showcases elements of the year's theme.
-Here are just a few pictures from the 2013 parade.
+Here are just a few pictures from previous years.

 The parade starts on 24th and Bryant Streets.
 From there, it heads west to Mission Street.
-It continues north on Mission to 17th Street.
-It ends at 17th and Harrison.
+It continues north on Mission to 15th Street.

 Here is a map of the parade route.

-On every corner of the festival, DJs will be spinning Latin and Caribbean music such as Cumbia, Cha Cha Cha, Tango and Salsa.
-You will also hear Hip Hop Rancheras, Samba and Reggae music.
+On every corner of the festival, DJs will be spinning Latin and Caribbean music such as cumbia, cha cha cha, tango, and salsa.
+You will hear hip hop rancheras, samba, and reggae music as well.

 From Union Square

 Memorial Day Event at the National Cemetery: One of the biggest events this weekend is at the National Cemetery in the Presidio.
 It starts with a military parade, followed by speeches by top local officials, then ends at around 1:30pm with a 21-gun salute.
 Click here for more details on this annual event.